ibm-cloud-docs/hs-crypto/index.md

 3. When you finish filling out the key's details, click **Import key** to confirm.

-From the {{site.data.keyword.hscrypto}} dashboard, you can inspect the general characteristics of your new keys.
+From the {{site.data.keyword.cloud_notm}} console, you can inspect the general characteristics of your new keys.

 ### Encrypting your data with cloud HSM
 {: #encrypt-data-hsm-dashboard}